danielbarley/CCSV/README.md

 # CCSV
-A basic C header library for reporting data in csv format.
+A basic C header only library for reporting data in csv format.

 ## Usage
 CCSV is a header only library that allows arrays to be printed as columns